Semantic Driven Multi-Camera Pedestrian Detection: Results

 \section{Results}

 This section addresses the evaluation of the proposed method.
-To this aim, we first describe the evaluation framework; then, in the first experiment, we measure the performance improvement of each of the method's stages; and in the second experiment, we finish by comparing the approach with alternative state-of-the-art approaches in classic and recent multi-camera datasets.
+To this aim, we first describe the evaluation framework; then, in the ablation studies, we measure the performance improvement of each of the method's stages; finally, we finish by comparing our approach with alternative state-of-the-art approaches in classic and recent multi-camera datasets.